Kernix13/WriterAssist/README.md

 ![Extract](/extract2.PNG)

-4. Copy or move that folder to a folder such as Documents then delete both the folder and zip file from your downloads folder.
+4. Copy or move that folder to a folder such as Documents then delete both the folder and zip file from your downloads folder since you don't need them in the downloads folder anymore.

 ![Copy to folder of choice](/copy-to.PNG)

-5. Finally, go into the folder and launch the file named writer-assist.html.
+5. Finally, go into the folder you just copied or moved and launch the file named writer-assist.html.
 You can also delete all of the PNG files since they are just used in this README file.

 ![Open the main file](/open.PNG)